argos-ci/argos-javascript/packages/gatsby-plugin-argos/README.md

 If you already have a screenshots available:

-`npm install --save-dev gatsby-plugin-argos argos-cli`
+`npm install --save-dev gatsby-plugin-argos`

 If you don't have screenshots available:

-`npm install --save-dev gatsby-plugin-argos argos-cli gatsby-plugin-screenshot puppeteer`
+`npm install --save-dev gatsby-plugin-argos gatsby-plugin-screenshot`

 ## How to use